PrincyMaheshwari/pulseloop/README.md

 1. **Landing Page**: Review platform features and navigate to dashboard
 2. **Dashboard Overview**: View your current tech score, streak, and personalized content feed
-3. **Content Consumption**: Click on any content item to view full article, video, or podcast
+3. **Content Consumption**: Click on any content item to view full article or podcast episode
 4. **Quiz Taking**: After consuming content, take the AI-generated quiz to test your understanding
 5. **Review and Retry**: If you struggle with the quiz, use review hints to revisit specific sections
 6. **Track Progress**: Monitor your tech score and streak on the dashboard